Class Information for ONS Fundamentals of Blood and Marrow Transplant

 This comprehensive overview will enhance your ability to care for patients receiving a blood or marrow transplant (BMT) throughout their continuum.
 You will learn about the resources for setting-up and enhancing blood and marrow transplant programs, discuss advanced concepts and future directions for BMT, and take-home clinical pearls for caring for pediatric BMT recipients.
 The e-book version of Hematopoietic Stem Cell Transplantation: A Manual for Nursing Practice is included with the ONS course registration.

-This course is Clinical Center Nursing Department employees only.
+This course is for Clinical Center Nursing Department employees only.

 20.5 contact hours will be awarded if all course components are met.